-While the accused student is required to respond to Student Conduct, he/she may choose not to provide information in response to the charges (remain silent regarding the allegations).
+While the accused student is required to respond to the Office of Student Rights and Responsibilities, he/she may choose not to provide information in response to the charges (remain silent regarding the allegations).
 Any information provided by the student in the informal disposition process (whether at a meeting, during a phone call, or in an email or other writing) must be truthful.
 This information may be shared with the reporting party and may become evidence in a later formal process.